Website logo cars for beginners

 Change your oil, fuel, and air filters

-We don’t just mean one filter, we mean all of them.
-This will give your car a whole new lease of life, everything will be clean and free of debris – allowing for a much better flow of air and various liquids through your vehicle.
+We don’t just mean one filter; we mean all of them.
+This will give your car a whole new lease of life.
+Everything will be clean and free of debris, allowing for a much better flow of air and various liquids through your vehicle.
 Filters are relatively cheap and can be done yourself fairly easily.

-The filters that should be changed the most frequently are the Engine oil filter, the Fuel filter the Cabin air filter, and the Air intake filter.
+The filters that should be changed the most frequently are the Engine oil filter, the Fuel filter, the Cabin air filter, and the Air intake filter.

 All of these filters are very easy to change yourself and relatively inexpensive.
 The only filter that can be tricky to replace is the fuel filter, as it can be located anywhere on the car, but it is usually either under the bonnet or under the car itself.